 Once you begin to get satisfactory results, then you can continue at that dosage.
 There is a chance that over time your body may start to build tolerance, and you may have to increase the dosage ever so slightly.
 But CBD is a natural, herbal medication that you cannot be addicted to like coffee, you can drop using it all together without experiencing any withdrawals.

 Increasing The Potency

-There are patients who are unable to benefit from lower dosages, and gain from higher doses.
-If higher dose is necessary, then it would be wise to increase the potency of CBD products altogether.
+There are patients who are unable to benefit from lower dosages and gain from higher doses.
+If a higher dose is necessary, then it would be wise to increase the potency of CBD products altogether.
 This means that there is more CBD per unit weight of the product, and this helps in better management- you will be able to experience greater effects with lower doses.

 The time of the day also factors into getting better effects.
 For this, you must first understand the benefits that you are looking for.
-If you want better mood and anxiety control, then taking it during the morning when your day starts would be great; if you are looking to get sound sleep and not wake up groggily next morning, then taking CBD during the evenings a few hours from sleeping would suit your need.
+If you want better mood and anxiety control, then taking it during the morning when your day starts would be great; if you are looking to get sound sleep and not wake up groggily the next morning, then taking CBD during the evenings a few hours from sleeping would suit your need.